 Peel the potatoes using a peeler or a knife.
 Chop them into 1.5 to 2-inch cubes.
 Make sure to chop the cubes similar in size.
 It will ensure even cooking of the potatoes.

 Soak the cut cubes in water until they are ready to go in the pan.
 This will avoid their oxidation and the potatoes will not turn black.

 Heat oil in the pressure cooker.
 Add cumin seeds and hing and let them crackle.
-Add tomato puree and green chillies and cook for 3-4 minutes.
-Now add coriander powder, red chilli powder, turmeric powder, and garam masala powder and salt and cook for another minute.
+Add tomato puree and green chilies and cook for 3-4 minutes.
+Now add coriander powder, red chili powder, turmeric powder, and garam masala powder and salt and cook for another minute.

 Add potato cubes and peas along with water.
-Pressure cook until potatoes is done.
-Your No Onion No Garlic Aloo Mutter is ready.
+Pressure cook until potatoes are done.

 Instant Pot Recipe

 To make Instant Pot Aloo Matar Curry, press the SAUTE button.
-Once the display shows hot, add oil to it and then add the cumin seeds.
+Once the display shows hot, add oil to it.
+Once the oil is slightly hot, add in cumin seeds.

 Add in ginger garlic paste and cook for about a minute or two.

-Next, stir in the green chillies, tomato puree and give it a mix.
+Next, stir in the green chilies, tomato puree and give it a mix.
 Cover the pot with a glass lid and cook the tomatoes for 3 to 4 minutes.

 Add coriander powder, turmeric powder, red chilli powder, garam masala powder, and salt.
 Mix well and let it cook for about a minute.